monster-js/monster-js/docs/main-concept/component.md

 ## Creating a Component

-To define a component in Weco JS:
+To define a component in Monster JS:

 1. Use a JavaScript function that returns a JSX-like template.
 2. Manage state using `createState` (for component-specific state) or `createSharedState` (for shared state across components).